isarlab-department-engineering/LUCID/README.md

 <br clear="left"/>

+**If you use LUCID in an academic work, please cite:**

+    @article{crocetti2025comparison,
+      title={Comparison of DSO and ORB-SLAM3 in Low-Light Environments With Auxiliary Lighting and Deep Learning Based Image Enhancing}, author={Crocetti, Francesco and Brilli, Raffaele and Dionigi, Alberto and Fravolini, Mario L and Costante, Gabriele and Valigi, Paolo}, journal={Journal of Field Robotics},
+      year={2025},
+      publisher={Wiley Online Library}
+    }

 ## 1.Overview
 LUCID dataset consists of more than 159 sequences (original and enhanced) acquired in three distinct indoor scenarios and